RoryWatts/RoryWatts.github.io/_posts/2020-12-03-music-tongues.md

 ---
-title: 'You think speaking in tongues is silly, yet you listen to music'
+title: 'You think speaking in tongues is silly, but you listen to music'
 date: 2020-12-03
 permalink: /posts/2020/12/blog-post/
 tags: